UKMIITB/FoodOrderApp/README.md

 # FoodOrderApp
-This was a part of personal project aimed at making a food ordering app is Java
+This was a part of personal project aimed at making a food ordering app in Java

 In this project following concepts have been used and implemented:
 1. RecyclerView